-The rules place an overall lifetime limit on tax-advantaged pension funds of £1.5 million for 2013/14.
-This reduces to £1.25 million from 6 April 2014.
-There is a tax charge where the fund value is in excess of the limit and for excess contributions in a year over the annual limit, which is now £50,000 (or higher if there is unused allowance in the previous three years).
+The rules place an overall lifetime limit on tax-advantaged pension funds of £1.25 million.
+There is a tax charge where the fund value is in excess of the limit and for excess contributions in a year over the annual limit, which is now £40,000 (or higher if there is unused allowance in the previous 3 years).

 * This amount may increase if there are unused allowances from the previous 3 years.
 However, it may reduce to £10,000 if the drawdown of pension rights are exercised.

-If you contribute more than £50,000 this year to your pension, you may be able to benefit from unused relief in the preceding three years.
+If you contribute more than £40,000 this year to your pension, you may be able to benefit from unused relief in the preceding 3 years.
 We can check this for you.
-The annual allowance reduces to £40,000 for pension input periods ending in 2014/15.
 Because your pension input period may not be aligned with the tax year, it is very important when planning pension contributions that you are aware when your pension input period ends.
 If you have more than one pension arrangement, you may well have different pension input periods.